john-judge/not-just-another-race-timer/README.md

 Test the website in browser.
 View the Console and debug Sources from **Chrome > CTRL + SHIFT + I**.

-Please create a new branch to store your commits when creating new functionality, then merge back to `master` when confirmed to work.

 # Client-Side Scripting
 Will be done in Javascript.